Artchibald/WTW-illustrator-script/README.md

 # To be done

+Remove typescript bugs from contact sheet script.

 Be sure you allocate time for testing on MacOS and Windows

 If all layers are on show only first

-URGENT FROM CLIENT, NAMES in contact sheet

 Organize the readme better